marcinjak9/apical.org-gatsby/content/pages/streamline-your-administrations-and-operations.md

         columns:
           - body: Fill out the form below to get in touch with our team
             title: 1.
 Leave a contact
+          - body: >-
+              Tell us your story, your project and your needs.
+One of our experts will try to understand how we can help you
+            title: 2.
+First contact
+          - body: >-
+              Start your partnership with Apical after receiving the advice of one of our experts
+            title: 3.
+Onboarding
         greyBg: true
         title: Tell us your story
         titleCenter: true